 Scroll down to learn more about the following topics:

-- Proposed new federal law “No Bailout for Sanctuary Cities Act”
+2. Proposed immigration-related Congressional actions such as the “No Bailout for Sanctuary Cities Act”

-- New Policies of the U.S. Attorney General (DOJ) to Enforce the President’s E.O. & Related Litigation
+3. New Policies of the U.S. Attorney General (DOJ) to Enforce the President’s E.O.s & Related Litigation

 #1.
 Congress passes the Laken Riley Act